DONATE a car and FAMILIES ACCESS food

 Owning a Car Impacts Health

 Research is clear: owning a car has a direct link to healthy food access, which in turn has a direct link to overall health.
-The findings of a recent multi-state study report that, for every additional supermarket within a designated area, consumption of produce increase by about 33% for African Americans and 11% for whites.
+The findings of a recent multi-state study report that, for every additional supermarket in a designated area, consumption of produce increase by about 33% for African Americans and 11% for Caucasians.

 When people have access to affordable fresh fruits and vegetables, they will choose better diets, which will improve their overall health.
 The ability to drive to grocery stores enables low-income individuals to regain control of the health and lifestyle of their families, making good nutrition an attainable goal.